workkkfor2012/gemini-coder/README.md

 ### Code completions

-- `Code Web Chat: Code Completion` - Get code completion.
+- `Code Web Chat: Code Completion` - Get inline autocompletion at the cursor position.
-- `Code Web Chat: Code Completion with Suggestions` - Get code completion that follows given suggestions.
+- `Code Web Chat: Code Completion with Suggestions` - Get inline autocompletion at the cursor position that follows given suggestions.
-- `Code Web Chat: Code Completion to Clipboard` - Copy code completion prompt to clipboard.
+- `Code Web Chat: Code Completion to Clipboard` - Copy inline autocompletion prompt to clipboard.
-- `Code Web Chat: Code Completion with Suggestions to Clipboard` - Copy code completion with suggestions prompt to clipboard.
+- `Code Web Chat: Code Completion with Suggestions to Clipboard` - Copy inline autocompletion with suggestions prompt to clipboard.
-- `Code Web Chat: Code Completion in Chat` - Send code completion prompt to web chat using default preset.
+- `Code Web Chat: Code Completion in Chat` - Use chatbot for code completion.
-- `Code Web Chat: Code Completion in Chat with...` - Send code completion prompt to web chat with preset selection.
+- `Code Web Chat: Code Completion in Chat with...` - Use chatbot for code completion with selected preset.

 ### Refactoring